xhubio/graph-tdg-model/doc/README.md

 * <a name="createSum"></a>

 ## createSum(ramp)
-Takes a ramp up data object and enters the sum field
+Takes a ramp up data object and enters the sum field.
+The given data will be updated.

 **Kind**: global function